Skip to main content

 Consulting EU children and teens

-In 2025 we had three big consultations that are feeding children's voices into EU policies.
-These activities collect children's opinions, and our child members also help to scope and review things throughout.
+Consultation activities feed children's voices into EU policy making.
+These activities collect children's opinions, and our child members often help to scope and review things throughout.

-- Call to Action: 80 young members met in June and put together their hopes, dreams and a set of proposals in five policy areas that matter to them.
+• Call to Action: 80 young members met at our General Assembly in June and put together their hopes, dreams and a set of proposals in five policy areas that matter to them.
 The Call was presented to EU and national decision-makers at the 2025 EU Forum on the Rights of the Child.

 What children want from decision-makers